 David: Early on last year I got invited to a kava circle they have at Auckland Uni.
-That was an awesome space cos I finally got to hear conversation from a different variety of pacific tutors & lecturers about pacific stuff.
-The idea that we’re drinking this kava to come in to equilibrium with each other.
-So we can truly speak to each other.
+That was an awesome space cos’ I finally got to hear conversations from a different variety of pacific tutors and lecturers about Pacific stuff.
+The idea that we’re drinking this kava to come in to equilibrium with each other, so we can truly speak to each other.
 That presence that’s shared.
 I think that’s something I should carry outside of kava.

-Larsen: That’s all Dave’s handy work.
-We’re helping to interpret that live.
+Larsen: That’s all Dave’s handy work through Leao.
+We’re helping to interpret that for live performance.
 He composed it all.
-We support him where we can.
-It’s all Dave.
+We tautoko him where we can but it’s all Dave.

 Keegan: Will you continue on this vein?

-One thing to keep in mind is that our interpretation of fa’a Samoa is very different to that of our family back home in Samoa.
+One thing to keep in mind is that our interpretation of fa’asamoa is very different to that of our family back home in Samoa.
 If I was to go back to Samoa with this conversation of Leao a lot of topics of upbringing, knowledge and space would come up.
-Right now, I’d be pretty comfortable cos I know my truth within that space and that’s all that matter.
-One thing that pops up now would be having traditional back lash towards it but at the same time a lot of us that live outside of Samoa, thirds and fourth generation we’ve never really lived traditional Fa’a Samoan lifestyle.
-It’s important to remember that
+Right now, I’d be pretty comfortable cos’ I know my truth within that space and that’s all that matters.
+One thing that pops up now would be having traditional backlash towards it, but at the same time a lot of us that live outside of Samoa – third and fourth generation – we’ve never really lived traditional fa’asamoan lifestyle.
+It’s important to remember that.